Hamlet (1996 film): Critical response

-Some critics, notably Stanley Kauffmann, declared the film to be the finest motion picture version of Hamlet yet made.
-Online film critic James Berardinelli wrote the film a four star review and declared the Branagh Hamlet the finest Shakespeare adaptation ever, rating it as the best film of 1996, the fourth best film of the 90s, and one of his top 101 favourite films of all time, saying, "From the moment it was first announced that Branagh would attempt an unabridged Hamlet, I never doubted that it would be a worthy effort ...
-I have seen dozens of versions of this play, and none has ever held me in such a grip of awe".
+Some critics, notably Stanley Kauffmann, declared the film to be the finest motion picture version of Hamlet.
+Online film critic James Berardinelli gave the film a four-star review and declared that the Branagh Hamlet is the finest Shakespeare adaptation, rating it as the best film of 1996, the fourth best film of the 1990s, and one of his top 101 favourite films of all time, saying, "From the moment it was first announced that Branagh would attempt an unabridged Hamlet, I never doubted that it would be a worthy effort...
+I have seen dozens of versions of this play, and none has ever held me in such a grip of awe."

-The film did have its detractors, however, with Lloyd Rose of The Washington Post calling it "the film equivalent of a lushly illustrated coffee-table book" and Desson Thomson writing of Branagh's performance: "the choices he makes are usually overextended.
+The film did have its detractors, however.
+Lloyd Rose of The Washington Post called it "the film equivalent of a lushly illustrated coffee-table book".
+Desson Thomson wrote of Branagh's performance that "the choices he makes are usually overextended.
 When it's time to be funny, he skitters over the top.
 When he's sad or touched, he makes a mechanical, catching noise in his throat."

-John Simon called Branagh's performance "brawny" and "not easy to like" and said that Branagh's direction used "explicitness where Shakespeare ... settled for subtlety or mere suggestion".
-Leonard Maltin, who gave the film a positive three stars in his Movie and Video Guide (and gave the Olivier version of Hamlet four stars), praised the cinematography by Alex Thomson, but stated that "Branagh essentially gives a stage performance that is nearly as over-the-top as some of his directorial touches."
+John Simon called Branagh's performance "brawny" and "not easy to like" and said that Branagh's direction used "explicitness where Shakespeare... settled for subtlety or mere suggestion".

+Leonard Maltin, who gave the film a positive three stars in his Movie and Video Guide (and gave the Olivier version of Hamlet four stars), praised the cinematography by Alex Thomson, but stated that "Branagh essentially gives a stage performance that is nearly as over-the-top as some of his directorial touches".

-Kenneth Branagh's Hamlet ranks No. 3 on Rotten Tomatoes list of Greatest Shakespeare Movies, just behind Akira Kurosawa's Ran (1985, based on King Lear), which ranks in second place, and Branagh's own Henry V (1989), which ranks in first place.
+Kenneth Branagh's Hamlet ranks number 3 on the Rotten Tomatoes list of Greatest Shakespeare Movies, behind Akira Kurosawa's Ran (1985, based on King Lear), which ranks in second place, and Branagh's Henry V (1989), which ranks in first place.

 Accolades

-Game
+Video game

-A spin-off game entitled Hamlet: A Murder Mystery, directed by historian Jean-Pierre Isbouts, was a co-production between Pantheon and Castle Rock-Entertainment.
+A spin-off game titled Hamlet: A Murder Mystery, directed by historian Jean-Pierre Isbouts, was a co-production by Pantheon and Castle Rock Entertainment.
 Also produced in 1996, this was arguably the first video game based on a Shakespeare work.
-This CD-ROM is divided into two parts titled: "To be" (where players can play Hamlet in the narrative) and "Not to be" (where players can read the texts).
+The CD-ROM is divided into two parts titled: "To be" (in which players can play Hamlet in the narrative) and "Not to be" (in which players can read the texts).
 In gameplay, players wander through the castle trying to locate the killer.
 The game combines material from the film with original footage, animation, and games and puzzles.

-Galley Cat deemed it "The Hamlet Video Game That Time Forgot".
-Shakespeare Studies, Volume 38 thought the game shows film's potential as a middle ground for digital works by offering a sound narrative that can be manipulated by player choices.
-"Shakespeare's Hamlet In An Era of Textual Exhaustion" felt the game offered a reworking of the plot that gave the player agency and a sense of immersion.
+GalleyCat deemed it "The Hamlet Video Game That Time Forgot".
+Shakespeare Studies, Volume 38, thought that the game shows the film's potential as a middle ground for digital works by offering a sound narrative that can be manipulated by player choices.
+"Shakespeare's Hamlet In An Era of Textual Exhaustion" felt that the game offers a reworking of the plot that gives the player agency and a sense of immersion.
 Quandary praised the game for its multi-layered nature and its packaging.